mullvad/mullvadvpn-app/README.md

     it built matches what you want to release.

-## Command line tools for frontend development
+## Command line tools for Electron GUI app development

 - `$ yarn run develop` - develop app with live-reload enabled
 - `$ yarn run flow` - type-check the code